rahi-lab/targettrack/README.md

 `Only NN mask`: displays the neural network's predictions (if available) even for the ground truth images.\
 `Aligned`: if rotation matrices have already been computed in the `Processing` tab, this option shows the aligned volume.
 We used the method introduced in  https://github.com/bing-jian/gmmreg-python for the alignment of 3D volume images to have the worm's neurons aligned as much as possible across frames.\
 `Cropped`: if the alignment has already been done and the cropping region is determined through `Processing` tab, this option displays the cropped image.\
 `Blur image`: it applies blurring using the difference of Gaussians method on the first channel of the image by default.
 If you choose `Show only second channel` checkbox, the second channel will be blurred.
-The parameters used for applying blurring are set from the slide bars below the checkbox.
+The parameters used for blurring (standard deviations of the Gaussians) are set from the slide bars below the checkbox.
 <p align="center">
 <img src="src/Images/ViewTab.png" width=300>
 </p>